civo/terraform-provider-civo/docs/resources/firewall.md

 page_title: "civo_firewall Resource - terraform-provider-civo"
 subcategory: ""
 description: |-
-  Provides a Civo Firewall resource.
+  Provides a Civo firewall resource.
 This can be used to create, modify, and delete firewalls.
 ---

 # civo_firewall (Resource)

-Provides a Civo Firewall resource.
+Provides a Civo firewall resource.
 This can be used to create, modify, and delete firewalls.

 ## Example Usage